- Zeb Carlson

 Often, I'll draft a progress map that helps define the coming months/years.
 This is an extension of the first tip about objectives and gives you bite-size goals that help you feel accomplished while you are gettin' sh*t done.

 Things move too darn quick for us to overthink.
-And strategy for the sake of strategy is, like, so 2001.
+And strategy for the sake of strategy is, like, so over.
 Find what perfection looks like, and conversely, what happens when you stumble.
 Somewhere in the middle is the right size for the right time.